wearearima/big-data-platform/deployment/README.md

 kubectl wait --for=condition=complete job/init-hms-db
 ```

-If the job finishes successfully, it can be deleted (the job and the pod)
+If the job finishes successfully, it can be deleted (the job and the pod).

 Now we can deploy hive-metastore and expose it.
 It will be available internally on `hive-metastore.default:9083`.